AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 This pattern discussed in detail in [writing a token contract section in the shield() method](../../../tutorials/writing_token_contract.md#shield) and [redeem_shield() method](../../../tutorials/writing_token_contract.md#redeem_shield).

 ### Discovering my notes
-When you send someone a note, the note hash gets encrypted and added to the merkle tree, but the receiver needs to know they receive a note so they can attempt to decrypt leaves in the tree and add it to their PXE.
-There are two ways you can discover your notes:
+When you send someone a note, the note hash gets added to the [note hash tree](../../../../concepts/advanced/data_structures/trees#note-hash-tree).
+To spend the note, the receiver needs to get the note itself (the note hash preimage).
+There are two ways you can get a hold of your notes:

-1. When sending someone a note, use `emit_encrypted_log` (and encrypt the log with their public key).
-This way as the PXE processes all encrypted logs, it realizes there is a note for itself.
+1. When sending someone a note, use `emit_encrypted_log` (the function encrypts the log in such a way that only a recipient can decrypt it).
+PXE then tries to decrypt all the encrypted logs, and stores the successfully decrypted one.
 [More info here](../../syntax/events.md)
-2. Manually using `pxe.addNote()` - What if the contract doesn't emit such logs?
-Or you creating a note in the public domain and want to consume it in private domain (`emit_encrypted_log` shouldn't be called in the public domain because everything is public), like in the previous section where we created a TransparentNote in public.
+2. Manually using `pxe.addNote()` - If you choose to not emit logs to save gas or when creating a note in the public domain and want to consume it in private domain (`emit_encrypted_log` shouldn't be called in the public domain because everything is public), like in the previous section where we created a TransparentNote in public.

 #include_code pxe_add_note yarn-project/end-to-end/src/e2e_cheat_codes.test.ts typescript